wipfli/ballometer.io/README.md

 ## digitalocean

 I use a standard droplet from digitalocean (1 CPU / 2 GB Memory / 25 GB Disk + 60 GB / FRA1 - Ubuntu 20.04 (LTS) x64).
+We use ssh to access this droplet from a GitHub actions workflow.
+A private key of this droplet is stored in `SSH_PRIVATE_KEY` which is a GitHub repository secret.

 ## zsh